 Life Alive offers a variety of healthy vegetarian eats (there are many vegan options).
 The cafe is probably best known for its smoothies and smoothie bowls, and for its aesthetic setting.
 The Boston University and Back Bay locations are an Instagrammer’s dream, featuring plants, wicker lamps, and cozy seating.

 The food is decently priced, but isn’t always the most filling.
 I’ve tried both their ramen and rice bowls, and was hungry shortly after.
-The smoothies are delicious, they’re a bit pricey at $7-8.
+The smoothies are delicious, though they’re pricey.
 I still like Life Alive, but I usually go only if I plan to spend some time there to work (the BU location often has people studying and working).